Improving randomized controlled trial analysis via data-adaptive borrowing: Simulation

 \section{Simulation}

 In this section, we evaluate the finite-sample performance of the proposed framework to estimate treatment effects under potential bias scenarios via plasmode simulations.
-First, a set of $P=12$ baseline covariates $X$ is generated by mimicking the correlation structure and the moments (up to the sixth) of variables from an oncology randomized placebo-controlled trial (RPCT data) and the Flatiron Health Spotlight Phase 2 cohort (Copyright ©2020 Flatiron Health, Inc. All Rights Reserved; EC data).
-The proposed framework is evaluated on an imbalanced RPCT data where $N_{c}=(20,30,40,50,75,100)$ and $N_{t}=200$ with a external control group of size $N_{\mathcal{E}}=3000$.
+First, a set of $d=12$ baseline covariates $X\in\mathbb{R}^d$ is generated by mimicking the correlation structure and the moments (up to the sixth) of variables from an oncology randomized placebo-controlled trial (i.e., the trial data) and the Flatiron Health Spotlight Phase 2 cohort (Copyright©2020 Flatiron Health, Inc. All Rights Reserved; external controls).